MBKwon/MBObjectPoolManager/README.md

 ## Usage

 You can get object to reuse it.
-Just call this method. automatically return object in unused object from a object pool.
+Just call this method.
+Return a unused object automatically from a object pool.
 If the object pool is empty, it would return a new object.

 ```objective-c